This post may contain affiliate links

 - They finished their work pretty quickly this last year of middle school

-- More challenging material was needed
+- More challenging material is needed

-- Previous co-ops were lacking what interested us
+- Previous co-ops lacked what interested us

 9th Grade – The Books